Hong Kong Leader Urges 'Restoration of Order' Amid Strike

 Her hastily called press conference comes as the semiautonomous Chinese enclave begins its ninth consecutive week of protests with a citywide strike that aims to increase pressure on the administration.
 On Monday morning, commuters struggled to get to work as several public transportation lines were forced to suspend service and traffic snarled as protesters dragged roadblocks across major thoroughfares.
 More than 100 flights out of the city’s airport were cancelled.

 “As a result of these widespread disruptions and violence, the great majority of Hong Kong people are now in a state of great anxiety.
-Some of them don’t know if they can still take some forms of public transport, while others right now are being blocked from going to work,” she said.
+Some of them don’t know whether they could still take some forms of public transport, while others are right now being blocked on the way to work,” she said.

 The strike follows a weekend of clashes between brick-throwing demonstrators and tear gas and rubber bullet-firing police.
 Protesters also tore down a Chinese national flag from a pole and threw it into the harbor in a symbolic gesture jettisoning Beijing’s authority over the city.